 You can be convicted of the criminal transmission of an STD only if you cause someone else to be infected intentionally, knowingly, or recklessly.
 For example, if you have been diagnosed with an STD and later engage in sexual relations with someone else without telling that person you have the disease, you can be convicted of this crime if that person becomes infected.
 However, if you are unknowingly infected with an STD, you cannot be found guilty of this crime.

 In order to convict you, a prosecutor must be able to show that you knew you had the disease and you intentionally exposed someone else to danger.
 Alternately, a prosecutor can show that, while knowing you had the disease, you were indifferent to the risk of exposing someone else and engaged in contact that recklessly endangered the other person.

 Many states have laws that allow for people with an STD to knowingly engage in sexual contact without fear of prosecution if they tell the other person about the presence of the disease.
 As long as the other person consents to the relationship, the person with the STD is not guilty of criminal transmission, even if the other person is eventually infected.

 However, laws in other states do not allow for the informed consent exception, and it's possible to be convicted of criminal transmission of an STD in these states even when the other person knows of the presence of the disease and consents to the sexual contact.
 In practice, however, because prosecutors have discretion when choosing which cases to prosecute, they may choose not to bring charges in cases where adults knowingly consented to sexual relations.

-If you are convicted of knowingly transmitting an STD, you face a number of potentially very serious criminal penalties.
+If you are convicted of knowingly transmitting an STD, you face a number of criminal penalties.
 State laws categorize this crime as either a felony or misdemeanor offense, and the potential penalties differ significantly depending on the state where it occurs.
 Regardless of the state, all criminal sentences involve the same potential types of penalties.